 post-doc, worked on making connections between fast optical dynamics, NMR

 and molecular dynamics simulations, and QM/MM implementation.
-Now on the
+Now at

 - Francois Dupradeau, firstname.lastname@example.org,

 research associate and visitor from Universite de Picardie Jules Verne,

 in Amiens, studied electrostatic interactions in proteins and nucleic

 - Rhonda Torres, email@example.com,

 post-doc, used using quantum chemistry and continuum solvation methods to

 study active sites of metallo-enzymes.
 Now at Merck & Co., New Jersey.